enonic/lib-react4xp/docs/README.src.md

 Gradle will build the library and install it into the local cache, available for other projects.

-**D.** Finally, go to the parent project folder root.
+**1.2.4.** Finally, go to the parent project folder root.
 Make sure that the version you downloaded/built matches your local reference in `build.gradle`, under `dependencies`, e.g.:

 ```groovy
 dependencies {